30.01.2020 - Berlin

 In relation to SSHA knowledge exchange, universities repeatedly name three topics that need to be tackled:

-Along these questions, selected higher education institutions from European countries will present how they address these challenges and share their experiences.
-Based on these experiences, we will discuss conclusions and inspiration for German higher education institutions.
+Along these questions, selected higher education institutions from European countries presented how they address these challenges and share their experiences.
+Based on these experiences, we discussed conclusions and inspiration for German higher education institutions.

-The workshop wants to encourage, inspire and stimulate university representatives – vice-presidents, deans and transfer officers – who want to professionalise knowledge exchange from the SSHA.
+The workshop wanted to encourage, inspire and stimulate university representatives – vice-presidents, deans and transfer officers – who want to professionalise knowledge exchange from the SSHA.

 30 January 2020, 10.00 to 16.00

 Registration and coffee

 Dr. Christoph Köller, Managing Director G&K, Huerth, Germany